Pink-Lady-Apples

 The southern hemisphere season has seen the biggest increase in volume ever sold by British retailers

-Retailers have offered a broader range of produce to consumers and partners have increased the amount of Pink Lady branded packaging in-store, creating greater visibility and recognition among shoppers, the brand said.
+Retailers have offered a much broader range of produce to consumers and partners have increased the amount of Pink Lady branded packaging in-store, creating greater visibility and recognition among shoppers, the brand said.

 “Once again, our retailer partners have driven an extremely successful season for Pink Lady UK,” said Julie Criddle, head of commercial at Pink Lady licensor and marketer Twenty Degrees.
 “They have really invested in the power of branding, taking on more branded packing to increase visibility and drive volume.”